neelsoumya/teaching_web_development/materials/css_fundamentals.md

 **Property Explained**:

-- **`font-size: 2.5em;`** — Sets font size to 2.5 times the inherited font size. `em` units are relative to the parent element's font size.
+- **`font-size: 2.5em;`** — Sets font size to 2.5 times the inherited font size.
+- `em` units are relative to the parent element's font size.
 If the body font is 16px (browser default), this heading becomes 40px (16 × 2.5).

 **Teaching Point**: Relative units (`em`, `rem`, `%`) are better for responsive design than fixed units (`px`). `rem` units are relative to the root (`<html>`) element, while `em` units compound with nesting.

+- _Exercise_: Move the code block to above the ID selector and see how specificity affects the applied styles!
+What do you think will happen?

 ---